pzemtsov/pzemtsov.github.io/_posts/2014-05-06-a-beauty-of-expanded-macro.md

 {% endhighlight %}

 It is interesting to see what our macros expand to.
-Let's see what a simple invocation `MOVE_TIMESLOT (j)` produces using our current set of macros from `mymacros.h'.
+Let's see what a simple invocation `MOVE_TIMESLOT (j)` produces using our current set of macros from `mymacros.h`.
 A `-E` key in `gcc` command line helps with that:

 Both versions are expanded into a piece of code of great elegance and beauty.
 See here: